Working group I (WG I): Satellite systems and operations

 The CGMS Working Group I on Telecommunications was originally set off, together with the Working Group on Meteorological products, as part of the decisions taken in the CGMS-18 plenary meeting in Geneva (CH) in 1989.
 The rational of the decision was based on the need to provide an adequate forum for the different CGMS experts to focus the discussions on technical topics, as well as allowing the plenary meeting to reduce the increasing number of agenda items to cover during the plenary meetings.

-WG I Co-chairs: Dohyeong Kim, KMA, (and Sean Burns, EUMETSAT, acting)
+WG I Co-chairs: Dohyeong Kim, KMA, and James Donnellon, NOAA

 Scope of Working Group I